Back to Blog

 • New document requirement — you must provide the government's Renters' Rights Act Information Sheet to all tenants.

-• Penalties increased — civil penalties of up to £40,000 or criminal prosecution for non-compliance.
+• Penalties increased — civil penalties of up to £7,000 for a first breach (rising to £40,000 for serious or repeated breaches) or criminal prosecution for non-compliance.

 Immediate Action: The Information Sheet